What is it?

 You will be assessed via 100% examination comprising of three two-hour examinations at the end of the second year.

-There is a wealth of knowledge in the psychology department.
-Staff are experienced teachers all of whom have years of AQA examining experience.
+There is a wealth of knowledge in the psychology department with many staff being experienced AQA examiners.

 Field trips, projects and employability opportunities

-- Range of guest speakers from high tariff universities to explore career opportunities within the field of psychology, e.g. a clinical psychologist from Lancaster university recently gave a presentation on working with people rare psychological disorders, and a Forensic Psychologist from The University of Cumbria worked with our students to practise criminal profiling.
+Range of guest speakers from high tariff universities and career professionals to explore progression opportunities within the field of psychology, e.g. a clinical psychologist from Lancaster University gave a presentation on working with people rare psychological disorders, and a Forensic Psychologist from The University of Cumbria worked with our students to practise criminal profiling.

 Where does it lead?